What does love mean to you?

 - Strategies – Looking closely at what our needs are and seeing where they are currently being met; and understanding what our partner’s needs are and seeing where we meet them.

 - Practical – Defining our own boundaries and building autonomy within the relationship (security).

 - Self-reflection – Identifying patterns (and replacing negative transactions with positive solution-based communication).

 - Attachment styles – Understanding how our own blueprint of relationships is impacting on our current situation.

 - Power – Understanding power in a relationship and working towards equalising/ restoring or creating balance.

-It is important to consider that not all relationship counselling results in things ‘working out’.
-In some cases, both parties feel happier and healthier to end the relationship after all avenues have been explored and in such instances we will work together to make sure that any separation is amicable, fair and respectful, paying close attention to shared commitments and responsibilities (e.g. co-parenting).
+It is however also important to consider that not all relationship counselling results in things working out.
+In certain cases both parties feel happier and healthier to end the partnership after all avenues have been explored, and in those instances we will endeavour to work towards a separation which is amicable, fair and respectful, paying close attention to shared commitments and responsibilities (e.g. co-parenting).